mkmad/gcp/networks/Loadbalancers/README.md

 ## What you'll learn
 - Set up a network load balancer.
 - Set up an HTTP load balancer.
-- Get hands-on experience learning the differences between network load balancers and HTTP load balancers.
+- How to choose the right load balancer.

 ## Create multiple web server instances